 - Use of steroids: Taking this type of drug can increase insulin resistance by

-- Underlying health conditions: High blood pressure, previous episodes of stroke or heart disease, and polycystic ovarian syndrome (PCOS) can all increase a person’s risk of developing insulin resistance.
+- Underlying health conditions: High blood pressure, previous episodes of stroke or heart disease, and polycystic ovary syndrome can all increase a person’s risk of developing insulin resistance.

 - Hormonal disorders: Disorders that affect hormone production, such as Cushing’s syndrome and acromegaly, can disrupt insulin sensitivity.

-- Race: People of African-American, Hispanic, Native Alaskan, Indian, Hawaiian, or American, and Pacific Islander descent are at a higher risk of insulin resistance.
+- Race: People of African American, Hispanic, Native Alaskan, American Indian, Native Hawaiian, and Pacific Islander descent have a higher risk of insulin resistance.

-Insulin resistance means that the cells become less effective at absorbing glucose from the blood.
-It is common during prediabetes, the stage before type 2 diabetes.
+Insulin resistance means that the body’s cells become less effective at absorbing glucose from the blood.
+It is common in prediabetes, a condition that can progress to type 2 diabetes.

 Does prediabetes always turn into diabetes?

 A diagnosis of prediabetes does not mean that you will definitely advance to diabetes, though it is a high risk factor.

 The good news is that prediabetes is reversible.
 Evidence shows that there is up to a 58% reduction in the risk of developing diabetes when a person makes and sustains healthy lifestyle changes.